Research. Teach. Communicate History.

-- Working with faculty mentors on research and projects involving the early history of mining in the Copper Country and other local history projects
+- Work with faculty mentors on research and projects involving the early history of mining in the Copper Country and other local history projects.

-- Conducting your own undergraduate research project through the Summer Undergraduate Research Fellowship (SURF) program
+- Conduct your own undergraduate research project through the Summer Undergraduate Research Fellowship (SURF) program.

 - Partner with students in civil engineering to explore the renovation of the 1880’s fire hall that was Michigan Tech’s first classroom.

 - Collaborate with local tribal organizations to develop language revitalization programs among Native Americans.